peplau/AI-Content-Profiler/README.md

 - **TreeSettings2**:
   - **Root**: */sitecore/content/Home/Products*

-The chosen one is determided by the path that is closer to the profiled item:
+The chosen one is determined by the path that is closer to the profiled item:
 1. If the profiled path is */sitecore/content/Home/Products/CDP*, **TreeSettings2** is used because this path is closer to */sitecore/content/Home/Products* than */sitecore/content/Home*;
 1. If the profiled path is */sitecore/content/Home/ContactUs*, **TreeSettings1** is used because */sitecore/content/Home* is the only one matching this path.